Niall McLaughlin Architects

-Niall McLaughlin Architects is an architectural firm in London, England.
-Niall McLaughlin established the practice in 1991.
+Níall McLaughlin Architects is an architectural firm in London, England.
+Níall McLaughlin established the practice in 1991.
 He has been described as "a favourite with Oxbridge clients"; as of 2022, McLaughlin has had commissions from 15 colleges at Oxford and Cambridge universities.
 In 2022, the practice won the Stirling Prize for excellence in architecture for the New Library at Magdalene College, Cambridge.